giuseppeg/giuseppeg.github.com/_posts/2020-12-14-blocking-async-javascript.md

 Two threads, say main and worker, can share this object without having to transfer it back and forth.

-When working on shared memory a thread can claim and lock the object to protect shared data from being simultaneously accessed by other threads.
-This is done via a synchronization primitive called mutex.
+When working on shared memory it is important to synchronize access to the object in order to protect shared data from being simultaneously accessed by other threads.
+This is done via a synchronization primitive called semaphore.

-In JavaScript we can use [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) to implement mutexes.
+In JavaScript we can use [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) to implement semaphores.

-Now if a worker thread locks a shared object, we can force the main thread to wait until our async function has been settled and the lock is released, hereby achieving our initial goal to synchronize the async function.
+Now if we execute our async function in a worker thread, using `Atomics.wait` we can create a semaphore and force the main thread to wait until our async function has been settled, hereby achieving our initial goal to synchronize the async function.

 ### Implementation

-In the main thread we can
+In the main thread

 - Create an Int32Array mapped onto a SharedArrayBuffer
 - Create an instance of the worker